When you are deeply and madly in love with someone, everything about them seems perfect. Even their flaws, no matter how big, seem insignificant.

 6. Never apologizing

 Fights and arguments are a part of every relationship.
 When one is wrong, the right thing to do is apologize to the partner and move on.
 But if you are the only one apologizing and your partner never does it (even when it is his or her fault), you need to address the issue.
+There should be enough respect in your relationship from each other that each partner can admit when they are wrong and apologize.

 7. Being abusive

 Abuse, in any form, should not be tolerated in a relationship.
 Whether your partner is abusing you psychologically, verbally, emotionally, or physically, do what is necessary to stop them.
+Abuse is a scary thing because victims of abuse can fall into the cycle of abuse and become trapped; so this needs to be addressed at the first sign.

 8. Undermining you